Unity-Technologies/Unity-Robotics-Hub/tutorials/pick_and_place/3_naive.md

 - If the motion planning script throws a `RuntimeError: Unable to connect to move_group action server 'move_group' within allotted time (5s)`, ensure the `roslaunch niryo_moveit demo.launch` process launched correctly and has printed `You can start planning now!`.

-- `[ WARN] [1600887082.269260191, 1270.407000000]: Fail: ABORTED: No motion plan found.
-No execution attempted.
-WARNING: the motion planner failed because unknown error handler name 'rosmsg'` This is due to a bug in an outdated version.
+- `...failed because unknown error handler name 'rosmsg'` This is due to a bug in an outdated version.
 Try running `sudo apt-get update && sudo apt-get upgrade` to upgrade.

 ### Hangs, Timeouts, and Freezes